 Rootes maintains an active role in the community by serving on a number of boards, including the Greater Houston Partnership and the United Way.

-We have dedicated the past 25 years to training tens of thousands of sales professionals, historically in the sports and entertainment industry but now spreading to many fields.
+We have dedicated nearly 30 years to training tens of thousands of sales professionals, first in the sports and entertainment industry and then software, energy, manufacturing, professional services, construction, and many more .
 Our methods can help any business open new markets, obtain and retain customers, and develop professionals that represent a brand best.